Redundancy Policy

 Notice

-Where a colleague is working their notice period and secures an external vacancy, which starts before the end of their notice, the Society will, where possible, allow the colleague to leave sooner.
-Where that happens, the colleague will receive any redundancy entitlement but will forgo the remaining notice pay.
+Where a colleague is working their notice period and secures external employment, which starts before the end of their notice, the Society will, where possible, agree an earlier termination date.
+Any redundancy payments or PILON will be recalculated for the newly agreed dismissal date.
 This will be subject to the colleague’s early release not negatively impacting on the Society’s business requirements.

-Any colleague who chooses not to work their full notice period may be subject to additional tax and NI deductions on the enhanced element of their redundancy pay due to Post Employment Notice Pay (PENP).
+Any colleague who does not work their full notice period may be subject to additional tax and NI deductions on the enhanced element of their redundancy pay due to Post Employment Notice Pay (PENP).

 Notice pay, whether worked or paid as a PILON will be taxable in the usual way.